1. What’s your story? Where are you from?

 It’s a tie between watercolor and digital photography.
 The mediums are vastly different but my work with both share stylistic and design commonalities like the punchy colors, quirky themes, and minimal composition.
 In this way, they both greatly satisfy my aesthetic and push me to keep creating and experimenting with each medium.

 4. What is your artistic process like?

 Each photograph usually involves selecting my background color, setting up lighting in my makeshift studio (my living room – what up!), and photographing different compositions to choose from.
-Edits in post usually involve cropping and adding vibrance to the colors to make them pop.
+Edits in posts usually involve cropping and adding vibrancy to the colors to make them pop.

 5. Who and/or what inspires your work?

 Usually, I take photos of anything that might catch my attention on a daily basis, whether it be food, a toy, scenery, etc. I’m drawn to color, details, and texture, so food, flowers, and other natural objects often catch my eye due to their natural colors, textures, and shapes.
 I’m also heavily drawn to memory.
 I have multiple memory boxes, and I collect small trinkets (I might be a bit of a hoarder) that often make their way into my photographs as well.